History of Bubba Wallace in Timeline

 In 2020, Bubba Wallace founded and runs the Live to be Different Foundation.
 He also received the National Motorsports Press Association's Pocono Spirit Award and the Comcast Community Champion of the Year award.

-In 2020, Wallace was reunited with crew chief Jerry Baxter.
-He finished sixth in the Pennzoil 400 at Las Vegas and was 18th in points when the season was halted due to the COVID-19 pandemic.
+In 2020, Wallace reunited with crew chief Jerry Baxter, and finished sixth in the Pennzoil 400 at Las Vegas.
+When the season was halted due to the COVID-19 pandemic, he was 18th in points.

-The Netflix docu-series Race: Bubba Wallace, which follows Bubba Wallace's career during the 2020 season.
+The Netflix docu-series Race: Bubba Wallace followed Wallace's career during the 2020 season.

-In March 2021, Wallace joined Spencer Davis Motorsports to drive their No. 11 in the Pinty's Dirt Truck Race on Bristol Motor Speedway's dirt layout, finishing 11th in the race.
+In March 2021, Wallace joined Spencer Davis Motorsports to drive their No. 11 in the Pinty's Dirt Truck Race at Bristol Motor Speedway, finishing 11th in the race.

 On July 30, 2021, Bubba Wallace got engaged to Amanda Carter.